 The balance sheet equation is used to show what a company owns (assets), how much it owes (liabilities), and how much stake or share the owners have in the business (shareholders’ equity).
 It's calculated with the following accounting formula:

 Assets = Liabilities + Shareholders' Equity

-Balance Sheet Example
+Balance Sheet Analysis

 The balance sheet is key to determine a business' liquidity, leverage, and rates of return.
 When current assets are greater than current liabilities, this means the business can cover its short-term financial obligations and is likely in a good financial position.

-Other calculations, like return on equity and return on assets, can be calculated with the financial information listed in the balance sheet.
-Both of these formulas tell investors whether or not they will get a return on the money they invest in the company.
+These formulas tell investors whether or not they will get a return on the money they invest in the company.